Araozu/Misti/ARCHITECTURE.md

 Contains all the code related to the lexical analysis phase.

-The entry point is the Scanner class, it creates various Scanner objects as it needs them.
+The entry point is the MainScanner class, it creates various Scanner objects as it needs them.

 ## `main.java.syntactic`